Optimist19/HNGx-task-two/README.md

 4. You will use npm run dev to run it.

-5. In line 20 of the CardDynamicComp component, you will have to replace your API key in the space provided.
+5. In line 20 of the CardDynamicComp component, you will have to replace the API key with your API key.

-6. In line 20 of the Movie component, you will have to replace your API Read Access Token in the space provided.
+6. In line 20 of the Movie component, you will have to replace the API Token with your API Read Access Token .